 Examples of performance metrics include:

-By tracking these metrics, organizations can gain insights into team performance and identify areas of strength and improvement.
+By tracking these metrics, organizations can gain insights into team effectiveness and efficiency and identify areas of strength and improvement.

 Additionally, it is crucial to establish a clear link between the selected KPIs and the overall strategic goals of the organization.
 This alignment ensures that the metrics being tracked are directly contributing to the success of the team and the business as a whole.